RaspAP/raspap-webgui/README.md

 **Note:** This option is disabled until you configure your RPi as a wireless client.
 For a Raspberry Pi operating in [managed mode](https://github.com/billz/raspap-webgui/wiki/FAQs#how-do-i-prepare-the-sd-card-to-connect-to-wifi-in-headless-mode) without an `eth0` connection, this configuration must be enabled _before_ a reboot.

 ## Support us
 RaspAP is free software, but powered by your support.
-If you find RaspAP useful for your personal or commercial projects, please [become a sponsor](https://github.com/sponsors/billz) or make a one-time donation with [Beerpay](https://beerpay.io/billz/raspap-webgui).
-Either option makes a big difference!
+If you find RaspAP useful for your personal or commercial projects, please [become a GitHub sponsor](https://github.com/sponsors/billz), join the project on [Open Collective](https://opencollective.com/raspap) or make a one-time donation with [Beerpay](https://beerpay.io/billz/raspap-webgui).
+Any of these options makes a big difference!

 [![Beerpay](https://beerpay.io/billz/raspap-webgui/badge.svg)](https://beerpay.io/billz/raspap-webgui)